I came across this complicated looking but simple paper structure and have been happily playing around with it for days.

 After interlocking the strips, the arcs are folded in.
 It really helps to pre-score the curved fold lines.
 Here’s a short video:

 I made three different pdfs for paper strips, which will be at the bottom of this post.
 Each page will make two ornaments.
 My templates are a bit smaller than the ones on Manja Burton’s site.
-I like this smaller size mostly because I think it work so well with standard copy paper.
+I like this smaller size mostly because I think it fits so well on standard copy paper.

 I’ve embellished with the paper with simple shapes, so that it’s easier to distinguish the strips from each other, otherwise it can be confusing to see what’s going on with the construction.
 I’ve also provided a pdf below that has no embellishments, so my shapes won’t interfere with your own vision.